ersilia-os/3d-analogues/README.md

 Optional: if a file named `residue_coords.json` is found in the `proteins` folder, the distance between the molecule and the selected protein residues will be calculated and used to decide the best conformer and pose of each docked molecule (`best_docking_results.csv`).
 Currently the docking score and the distance score weight 50% each.
 The results for all conformers (up to 10) and poses (up to 10) are stored in the indicated results folder under `all_docking_results.csv`.

 ## 3. 3D shape scorer
 We use the VSFlow pipeline (please cite [Jung et al, 2023](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00703-1)if you use it) To calculate the following metrics of overlap between a query molecule and the list of smiles.
 If no query molecule is provided, the scorer will not run.
+To facilitate the analysis, we only keep the best conformer according to the docking for screening.
+If you already have a preferred conformer for the query molecule, you can input that directly as an sdf file and it will be used.
-* ComboScore
+* ComboScore: average of Shape Similarity and 3D Fingerprint Similarity
-* Shape Similarity
+* Shape Similarity: shape-based similarity (using RDKIT Open3DAlign)
-* FP3D Similarity
+* FP3D Similarity: similarity calculated with 3D pharmacopore fingerprints (RDKIT Pharm2D)